-Todd M. Gardella is an associate in the firm's Litigation practice group.
-His practice spans many areas of litigation, including commercial, banking, creditors' rights, bankruptcy, foreclosure, debt workout, construction, software and data storage, criminal, corporate and real estate.
+Todd M. Gardella is an associate in the firm’s Litigation practice group.
+His practice spans many areas of litigation, including commercial, banking, creditors’ rights, bankruptcy, foreclosure, debt workout, construction, software and technology, criminal, corporate and real estate.
 Mr. Gardella is active in all phases of litigation in both federal and state courts.
 He has tried several cases in the New York State Supreme and District Courts and has briefed and argued appeals before the Appellate Division of the State of New York.

 Prior to attending law school, Mr. Gardella spent six years as a technical writer, web developer and computer programmer, attending Polytechnic University’s Master’s Program in Computer Science.
 He was also a freelance journalist, an owner and operator of an incorporated record label, and a recorded musician.